eccenca/documentation.eccenca.com/docs/develop/python-plugins/installation/index.md

 # Installation and Usage of Python Plugins

 Plugins are a released as parts of Python packages.
-The can but do not need to be open source and published on [pypi.org](https://pypi.org/search/?q=%22cmem-plugin-%22) (a widely used Python Package Index).
+They can but do not need to be open-source and published on [pypi.org](https://pypi.org/search/?q=%22cmem-plugin-%22) (a widely used Python Package Index).
 One package can contain of multiple plugins.

 ## Installation

-If you want to install a python plugin package, you can do this by using cmemc's [admin workspace python command group](../../../automate/cmemc-command-line-interface/command-reference/admin/workspace/python/index.md).
+If you want to install a python plugin package, you need to use cmemc's [admin workspace python command group](../../../automate/cmemc-command-line-interface/command-reference/admin/workspace/python/index.md).

 The following shell commands demonstrate the basic workflow: